Click for possible route/stop changes on the day of your tour.

 The east room on the second floor of the museum is the setting for the statue of Athena, the tallest indoor statue in the country.
 Tipping the scales at approximately 12 tons, the figure was re-created based on careful scholarly work as to the appearance of the long-lost original statue by Phidias that adorned the ancient temple.
 It took eight years to complete the statue.
 The gold leaf was added in 2002 and this colorfully adorned figure carries a shield in her left hand and a life-sized statue of Nike in her right palm.
 A 20-foot-tall serpent appears between the body of Athena and her shield.
 The centerpiece statue is surrounded by smaller sculptures.

-The Parthenon is open Tuesday through Saturday from 9 a.m. until 4:30 p.m.
-Sunday hours are 12:30 p.m. until 4:30 p.m.
+The Parthenon is open Tuesday through Thursday from 9 a.m. until 7:00 p.m, Friday through Saturday from 9 a.m. until 4:30 p.m. and Sunday from 12:30 p.m. until 4:30 p.m.
 In addition to Mondays, the museum is closed on Thanksgiving Day and the following Friday as well as Christmas Eve, Christmas Day and New Year’s Day.
 It is estimated that most visitors spend an average of 40 minutes touring the various exhibits.
 You can spend more time based on how in-depth you wish to explore each display.
 The tours are self-guided, however pamphlets and docents are available to help guide you through the museum.
 The Parthenon is a free public Wi-Fi hot spot.
 The museum does not allow pets, food or drinks as well as backpacks and oversized bags.
 Strollers are welcome.

 Things to Do Nearby